 Surat Thani.
-What a place.
-The train station is situated fifteen kilometres from Surat Thani town, so in reality, the train station is in the middle of nowhere.
-Although it involves a bit of jumping from trains, to buses, to ferries and, depending on what time you arrive at Surat Thani train station, getting to Koh Samui isn’t all that difficult.
+The train station is situated fifteen kilometers from Surat Thani town so, in reality, the train station is in the middle of nowhere.
+This can makes things a little confusing for anyone wondering how to get to Koh Samui from Surat Thani.
+Although it involves a bit of jumping from trains, to buses, to ferries, getting from Surat Thani train station to Koh Samui isn't all that difficult.

 Leg 1 - Local Bus from Surat Thani train station to Seatran Ferry Bus Terminal

-At this stage I would like to point out that there are a few different companies that offer a ferry ride from Surat Thani to Koh Samui.
-Most “tour companies” from Surat Thani (or vice versa) will try to sell you a package deal to get from Point A at Surat Thani to Point B on Koh Samui.
-They may seem good value but the smaller ferries they send you on are often hideously over packed with people and their baggage!
-Boats jammed with huge numbers of smiling scantily clad tourists do look fun but they’re often uncomfortable due to overcrowding and the safety of these boats is questionable.
-There’s a reason we chose Seatran but we’ll get to that soon.
+I would also like to point out that there are a few different companies that offer a ferry service from Surat Thani to Koh Samui.
+Most "tour companies" from Surat Thani (or vice versa) will try to sell you a package deal to get from Surat Thani to Koh Samui.
+They may seem good value but the smaller ferries they send you on are often hideously over crowded with people and their baggage!
+Boats jammed with huge numbers of smiling, scantily clad tourists look fun but they're often uncomfortable due to overcrowding and the safety of these boats is questionable.

 Once we got to the Seatran Ferry Bus Terminal in Surat Thani we could see why the local bus driver dropped us off here.
 This is the ferry he would have chosen to go to Koh Samui.
 Thank you Mr Bus Driver!